ooboqoo/ooboqoo.github.io/mobile/flutter/dart/packages.md

 ### Glossary of package terms

+**library** 正常一个 .dart 文件就是一个 library，但可以用 `part` 使多个文件同属于一个 library

 **application package** Opposite to the library package, the application package never depended on themselves.
 Application packages should check their lockfiles _pubspec.lock_ into source control.

 **dependency** Another package that your package relies on.
 Dependencies are specified in your package's _pubspec.yaml_, and you can use `pub deps` to see the dependency hierarchy.

 **library package** A package that other packages can depend on.
-Library packages can have dependencies on other packages and can be dependencies themselves.
+Library packages can have dependencies on other packages and even themselves.
 They can also include scripts to be run directly.
-The opposite of a library package is an application package.
 Don’t check the lockfile  _pubspec.lock_ of a library package into source control.
-The version constraints of a library package’s immediate dependencies should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were tested against.
+The version constraints of a library package’s immediate dependencies should be as wide as possible while still ensuring compatibility.

 **immediate dependency** The dependencies you list in your _pubspec.yaml_ are your package’s immediate dependencies.
 All other dependencies are **transitive dependencies**.